Urnark/LuaWrapper/README.md

 ```
 - returnValues = the values that shall be passed to Lua

-"LFW_ReturnType" is only a macro that replaces itself with auto.
+"LW_ReturnType" is only a macro that replaces itself with auto.
 It is used to know if a function only shall be used to return values to Lua.
 Can only be used if the function is declared in the same place that it is defined.
 If that is not the case then use this:
 ```C++
 RetValuesToLua<returnTypes>
 ```